Magnus-KF/clauding/slides.md

 It added the new slide to the presentation (unprompted), it missed the breakpoint by one slide, where I went off the rails and switched to writing about Claude instead.

-Initally it tried to do something much more fancy than the bar graph it ended up with.
+Initally it tried to do something much more fancy than the graph it ended up with.
 The inital idea was good, but it was one of those 80% AI solutions.

 And if you look closely at it, you can see the extra finger.